RobertoFreireFerrazPassos/TO-DO/README.md

 - Review everything to fix any mistake.
 Do this by testing in visual studio.
 - Try to explain better.
 - Complete any pending topic.
+- Add more topics about asp.net mvc razor and entity framework

 ## Cryptography